ampl/mp/doc/amplgsl/index.rst

-AMPL bindings for the GNU Scientific Library
+AMPL Bindings for the GNU Scientific Library
 ============================================

 .. toctree::